 A living history of ministry for the LGBTQ+ community — Part 1: Full and equal claim

 Over the coming weeks, intern Sara Yoe will be taking readers on a journey through the archives of the Diocese of California.
-Specifically, she will chronicle DioCal’s unique involvement and support of the LGBTQ+ community.
+Specifically, they will chronicle DioCal’s unique involvement and support of the LGBTQ+ community.
 From the founding of The Parsonage in 1981 to a youth immersion trip to the Castro last summer, this diocese has been on the forefront of LGBTQ+ inclusion both in the church and the secular world.
 Throughout the series, Sara will use the terms of the time referenced to refer to the LGBTQ+ community.
-Where this story begins in the 1980s, "gay and lesbian" was commonly how non-heterosexual identities were referred to, with occasional mention of bisexual people.
-"Transsexual" or "transvestite" were common terms used to describe people who now use the word "transgender" or have other gender non-conforming identities.
+Where this story begins in the 1980s, “gay and lesbian” was commonly how non-heterosexual identities were referred to, with occasional mention of bisexual people.
+“Transsexual” or “transvestite” were common terms used to describe people who now use the word “transgender” or have other gender non-conforming identities.

 In 1976 at General Convention, a resolution was passed proclaiming that “homosexual persons are children of God who have a full and equal claim with all other persons upon the love, acceptance, and pastoral concern and care of the Church.”
 This concurrence was the first official action that The Episcopal Church took to explicitly welcome gay and lesbian people.
 By the mid 1970’s, homosexuality had been removed from the American Psychological Association’s list of disorders, and legislation decriminalizing same-sex intimacy was beginning to pass around the country.
 There was still, of course, such a strong negative stigma tied to homosexuality that many gay and lesbian people were forced to stay in the closet, including the two priests in the Diocese of California who saw a need for a “place of reconciliation” between the church and the gay and lesbian community.